cyga/www_fdw/README.md

   * [libjson](http://projects.snarc.org/libjson/)
   * [libxml](http://en.wikipedia.org/wiki/Libxml2)

-The source of libjson is included this module package and linked as a static library, wheares libcurl is assumed installed in the system.
+The source of libjson is included in this module package and linked as a static library, whereas libcurl is assumed to be installed in the system.
-You may need additional development package, as libcurl-dev.
+You may need additional development packages, as libcurl-dev.
 Consult your system and repository owner for more details.

 Development